Broken Detailed Balance and Entropy Production in CPTP Quantum Brownian Motion: Introduction

 The theory of Brownian motion is a cornerstone in modern physics.
 It played a decisive role in the consolidation of the atomic theory of matter~\cite{einstein1905movement} and, from a statistical mechanics point of view, it served as a starting point for the study of continuous Markov processes and their role in describing the mechanism that leads mesoscopic systems to thermal equilibrium, and links it to dissipation \cite{kubo1966fluctuation, onsager1931reciprocal}.
 The interaction between a particle and a thermal environment, the description of dissipation and the emergence of irreversibility are also of profound interest in the context of quantum mechanics, both from a fundamental and a technological perspective.
 The quantum description of Brownian motion was first introduced in the seminal work of Caldeira and Leggett~\cite{caldeira1981influence}.
 Starting from a model of a bath of harmonic oscillators, they derived a master equation that correctly predicts the relaxation of the system's state to a thermal state at the temperature of the bath.
 However, the dynamics described by the Caldeira-Leggett (CL) master equation are not of Lindblad form and do not preserve complete positivity (CP) (to be more precise, it does not preserve even simple positivity~\cite{homa2019positivity}).
 While the violation of CP is compatible with the approximations made in deriving the CL master equation—and thus does not lead to inconsistencies within its regime of validity—it is desirable to formulate an open quantum system dynamics that preserves complete positivity.
 In order to cast the master equation in Lindblad form, the addition of a term that is small in the high temperature limit is proposed \cite{breuer2002theory}.
 In order to go beyond arbitrary approaches and corrections, many works expanded on the original CL model either by relaxing the approximations, thus abandoning the Markovian framework~\cite{hu1992quantum, hu1993quantum, vacchini2007relaxation, giovannetti2001phase}, or by implementing phenomenological Lindblad master equations based on global symmetries \cite{vacchini2002quantum}.

 In this work, we show that the inclusion of the extra term in the CL model, while ensuring consistency with CP, implies that the steady state of the system is no longer an equilibrium one.
 In fact, the correction leads to the presence of persistent currents in the steady state, signaling a violation of the detailed balance condition.
 Thus, enforcing complete positivity introduces anomalous currents that prevent proper thermalization.
 We then generalize our analysis to the most general Gaussian Lindblad master equation that is translationally covariant in space, finding again a violation of detailed balance by the steady state.
-Therefore, at least within the framework of Gaussian and Lindblad dynamics, the quantum description of a system coupled to a thermal bath fundamentally differs from the classical picture: preserving complete positivity—a genuinely quantum requirement—implies the presence of effective driving mechanisms that do not allow the steady state to be in true equilibrium.
+Therefore, within the framework of Gaussian and Lindblad dynamics, the quantum description of a system coupled to a thermal bath that is invariant under translations fundamentally differs from the classical picture: preserving complete positivity—a genuinely quantum requirement—implies the presence of effective driving mechanisms that do not allow the steady state to be in true equilibrium.
+Finally, we show that restoring a proper equilibration dynamics is indeed possible by breaking the symmetry thus far imposed, but requires a fine tuning on the parameters of the Lindbladian that depends on the Hamiltonian of the system.